 - Confused Propositions

 - Repetitive words

 - Overuse of the passive voice

-The good thing about Grammarly is that it is reliably getting better with time.
-Think of it as teaching a computer how to speak our language, the more we’ll teach it and speak with it (use the app), the better it will get.
+The good thing about Grammarly is that it reliably improves with time.
+Think of it as teaching a computer how to speak our language.
+The more we teach and speak with it (use the app), the better it will get.

 Grammarly Pricing – Is it worth it?

 Grammarly has two plans; free and premium.
-Let’s see what each of these plans offer and what you can expect to get when subscribing for the free plan and what you can expect to get with the premium plan.
+Let’s see what each of these plans offers, what you can expect when subscribing to the free plan, and what you can expect to get with the premium plan.